 - Using a finish nailer and compressor, nail the boards (or board) into place.

-- To get a finished look, sand and stain a finish board (we used a Cedar 3″ board) and nail it to the front of the bench.
+- To get a finished look, sand and stain a finish board (we used a 3" cedar board) and nail it to the front of the bench.

 To finish off the closet, I added the hooks for the coats.
 Adding five hooks with drywall screws (four screws per each hook) is a super annoying project.
 To save some annoyance, we cut a board to the length of the closet and screwed it in.
 After painting and caulking it, we used wood screws to hang the hooks.
 The board doesn’t look out of place because it sits right up flush with the shelf.
 If you were hanging hooks on an open wall, I wouldn’t recommend this method but if you have a situation like we do, where the wood piece just looks like a part of the built-in, then it’s definitely an easier way of hanging a bunch of hooks.

-After the hooks, I brought down a few pillows and we’ve been using it ever sense.
-It’s been especially great since school started.
-I love having a “home” for items that we use everyday or every week.
-We didn’t have a “home” for our library book bag and, now, everyone knows where it is at all times.
-When we finish a book, we drop it in the bag and when we are headed to the library, we grab the bag from “it’s spot”.
-It’s great.
+After the hooks, I brought down a few pillows and called the coat closet done!
+It's been especially great since school started.
+I love having a "home" for items that we use everyday or every week.
+We didn't have a "home" for our library book bag and now everyone knows where it is at all times.
+When we finish a book, we drop it in the bag and when we are headed to the library, we grab the bag from "it's spot".
+It's great.

 So, tell me what you think!
 Would you ever do something similar?
 Or, would you consider adding a wallpaper surprise inside your coat closet?
 I’m pretty smitten with that idea, too!